SnehalDnyane/AI-Retail-Analytics-Dashboard/README.md

 # Machine Learning Models Used

-ARIMA
-Used for:
-Time-series forecasting
-Revenue trend prediction
-Seasonal analysis

-LSTM
-Used for:
-Deep learning-based forecasting
-Sequential trend analysis
-Future revenue prediction

-Random Forest
-Used for:
-Product recommendation analysis
-Predictive recommendation generation

-Apriori Algorithm
-Used for:
-Market basket analysis
-Association rule mining
-Frequently bought together analysis
+The project uses ARIMA and LSTM models for revenue forecasting and trend prediction.
+ARIMA is used for time-series forecasting and seasonal sales analysis, while LSTM is used for deep learning-based sequential forecasting.
+The recommendation system uses Random Forest algorithms for predictive recommendations and Apriori algorithms for market basket analysis and association rule mining.

+# Screenshots

+The Screenshots folder contains dashboard previews for the Overview, Forecasting, Sales Trends, and Customer Segmentation modules.
+These screenshots demonstrate the user interface, chart visualizations, KPI sections, and analytics features implemented in the dashboard.

+# Author
+Snehal Dnyane
+BTech Computer Science Engineering Student